Galaxie Blog HTML5 Grid Interfaces

 The Theme Grid is mainly used to edit the theme details using the Theme Settings Interface.
 Click on the link in the Theme Name column to open this interface.

-To create a new theme click on the New Theme button at the top of the grid.
+To create a new theme, click the New Theme button at the top of the grid.

-The Edit Theme Interface will be displayed asking you to enter a new theme name and select a theme that is the closest match to the theme that you want to create.
+The Edit Theme Interface will be displayed.
+You will be asked to enter a new theme name and select one that matches the theme you want to create.

-Once you have entered the new theme name and have selected the current theme, click on the submit button to open the Edit Theme Setting interface.
+Once you have entered the new theme name and selected the current theme, click the submit button to open the Edit Theme Setting interface.
 This interface will be covered in future posts.

-The Modern Theme, Use Theme, and Selected Theme columns in the grid are editable.
+The grid's Modern Theme, Use Theme, and Selected Theme columns are editable.

-The Modern Theme checkbox is used to set the theme type.
+The Modern Theme checkbox sets the theme type.
 The modern theme removes the sidebar to the right of the blog and condenses the content in the center of the page.
-If this is unchecked the theme is the classical theme type.
-Classic themes are useful when you want advertisements to be displayed on the right side of your page.
+If this is unchecked, the theme is the classical theme type.
+Classic themes are helpful when you want advertisements displayed on the right side of your page.

 Use Theme will make the theme available to a blog post and be available in the menu.
 Unchecking this checkbox will remove the theme from the blog.

-To make one of the themes your only default theme, click on the selected theme checkbox.
-Themes that are enabled with the Use Theme checkbox will still be available on the menu at the top of the page.
+To make one of the themes your default theme, click on the selected theme checkbox.
+Themes enabled with the Use Theme checkbox will still be available on the menu at the top of the page.

 Users Grid